dipscope/EntityStore.TS/README.md

 await userSet.batchRemove();

 // Remove certain users.
-await userSet.where((u, f) => f.in(u.name, ['Dmitry', 'Alex'])).remove();
+await userSet.filter((u, f) => f.in(u.name, ['Dmitry', 'Alex'])).remove();
 ```

 ## Filter entities

-Each created `EntitySet` may be filtered by calling `where` method.
+Each created `EntitySet` may be filtered by calling `filter` method.
 It expects a delegate with 2 arguments.
 The first one is an entity for which set was created.
 We have to use it for traversing metadata tree and specify properties we want to filter.
 The second one is a filter expression builder.
 We have to use it for specifying a filter expression we are going to apply for a property.
 Note that filtering support is dependent from `EntityProvider`.

 ### Equals filter